alirezaryahi/django-todoApp-react/README.md

+# django-todoApp-react
-# django-todoApp-react (use django rest frame work in reactjs)
+use django rest frame work in reactjs with todo App